ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Experiments

 \subsection{Experimental Analysis}

-\textbf{Imbalanced type analysis.} In the imbalanced node classification setting, the performance for the head, middle, and tail classes are usually reported~\cite{zhang2021deep}.
-We first divide the Amazon-computers dataset into three disjoint groups in terms of class size: {\emph{Many}, \emph{Medium}, \emph{Few}}. \emph{Many} and \emph{Few} each include the top and bottom $1/3$ classes, respectively.
-Because there are 10 classes of Amazon-computers in total, the classes with sorted indices in decreasing order [1-3, 4-7, 8-10] belong to [\emph{Many}~(3 classes), \emph{Medium}~(4 classes), \emph{Few}~(3 classes)] categories, respectively.
-To validate our proposed model across different imbalanced class distributions, we design experiments on Amazon-computers using the GBT baseline model w $\&$ w/o the ImGCL framework.
+\paragraph{Imbalanced Type Analysis.} The performance for the \emph{head, middle, and tail} classes are usually reported on imbalanced learning~\cite{zhang2021deep}.
+We first divide the training set of Amazon-computers into three disjoint groups in terms of class size: \{\emph{Head}, \emph{Middle}, \emph{Tail}\}. \emph{Head} and \emph{Tail} each include the top and bottom $1/3$ classes, respectively.
+Because there are 10 classes of Amazon-computers in total, the classes with sorted indices in decreasing order [1-3, 4-7, 8-10] belong to [\emph{Head}~(3 classes), \emph{Middle}~(4 classes), \emph{Tail}~(3 classes)] categories, respectively.
+To validate ImGCL across different imbalanced class distributions, we design experiments on Amazon-computers using the GBT baseline model w $\&$ w/o the ImGCL framework.
 We consider two imbalanced types: Exp and Pareto.
 Four imbalanced factors~[20, 50, 100, 200] are associated with Exp.
 Two imbalance factors~[1, 2] are chosen for Pareto.
-In Table~\ref{table:imbalanced-type}, we observe that the more imbalanced dataset leads to decreasing accuracy of the model.
-Intuitively, according to Eq.~\ref{eq:optim_bayes_classifier}, a too imbalanced dataset might break our assumption in Proposition~\ref{prop} that $|\hat{\theta}_t-\theta^*|\ll |\mu_2-\mu_1|$, which undermines the convergence guarantee and therefore degrades performance of ImGCL given a fixed number of iterations.
+In Table~\ref{table:imbalanced-type}, we observe that the more imbalanced dataset leads to the lower accuracy of the model.
+Intuitively, a too imbalanced dataset might break our assumption in Proposition~\ref{prop} that $|\hat{\theta}_t-\theta^*|\ll |\mu_2-\mu_1|$, which undermines the convergence guarantee and therefore degrades the performance of ImGCL given a fixed number of iterations.
 Nevertheless, the ImGCL+baseline model consistently outperforms the baseline model.